artifacthealth/grunt-tsreflect/README.md

 ## The "tsreflect" task

+This task uses the tsreflect-compiler to generate JSON files which contain type information from your TypeScript files.
+The generated files are similar to TypeScript's .d.ts declaration files but are in a JSON format and have the extension .d.json.

 ### Overview
 In your project's Gruntfile, add a section named `tsreflect` to the data object passed into `grunt.initConfig()`.